top of page

 Please provide your lab's information below if you would like to be featured at our lab fair on the day of the event or on our Better Together website.
 Both options are a great opportunity for students and researchers at other institutions to learn more about your research, job/volunteer opportunities, etc.

-Please indicate which of the following you would like to feature your lab:
+Please indicate which of the following you would like to feature your lab: Required

 Thanks for submitting!